auth0/docs/articles/connections/database/mysql.md

 Applications often rely on user databases for authentication.
 Auth0 enables you to easily connect to these repositories and use them as identity providers while preserving user credentials and providing many additional features.
 You can read more about database connections and the different user store options at [Database Identity Providers](/connections/database).

 In this tutorial, you will be guided through a series of steps to connect your custom user store to Auth0.
+If you are looking to manage authentication in your application, see [Next Steps](#next-steps) below.

 ## 1. Create a database connection